raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Additional notes:-
 * The MAC address on the Pi4 is programmed at manufacture and is not derived from the serial number.
 ```
-# mac adddress (ip addr) - it should start with DC:A6:32
+# mac address (ip addr) - it should start with DC:A6:32
 ip addr | grep ether | head -n1 | awk '{print $2}' | tr [a-z] [A-Z]
 # serial number
 vcgencmd otp_dump | grep 28: | sed s/.*://g
 ```

 ### Installation - firmware update
 Network boot functionality is included in the 2020-02-13 Raspbian Buster release.
-However, for advanced boot modes it's normally best to use the latest stable software.
+However, for advanced boot modes (USB, network) it is normally best to use the latest stable software.
 ```
 # Update the rpi-eeprom package
 sudo apt update